Finishes, Styles, Wood types

 Maple

-kind of a go-to wood species- very uniform and predictable.
-There takes lighter stain and paint colors well.
-It's the most use in cabinets.
+Kind of a go-to wood species- very uniform and predictable.
+Takes lighter stains and paint colors well.
+It’s the most used in cabinets.

 img_0706